ARVOS-APP/ARVOS/README.md

 ARVOS System Components

     Client app (implement in both Android and iOS mobile devices).
-    Directory Server (manages list of available augments and their properties, such as GPS location, size, scale etc.).
+    Directory Service (manages list of available channels of augments and their properties, such as author, description, GPS location, etc.).
-    Augment Server (stores all augments and their media).
+    Augment Service (stores all augments and their media).
-    Augment Administration Interface (registers augments and their media stored on Augment Server with augment definitions and properties defined on Directory Server).
+    Channel Administration Interface (registers augments and their media stored on Augment Service with channel definitions and properties defined on Directory Service).

 Requirements on the ARVOS System Components

-    Client retrieves list of augments available at current GPS location from directory server.
+    - Client retrieves list of channels available at current GPS location from directory service.
+    - Client searches for list of channels available at current GPS location from directory service.
-    Client shows list of available augments to user.
+    - Client shows list of available channels to user.
-    Client retrieves augment selected by user from Augment Server.
+    - Client retrieves augment of channel selected by user from Augment Service.
-    Client shows retrieved augment to user as geopositioned 2d or 3d overlay on back camera (AR camera).
+    - Client shows retrieved augment to user as geopositioned 2d or 3d overlay on back camera (AR camera).
 The augment is NOT locked to the display coordinates.
-    URL to specific augment launches client, retrieves augment from Augment Server and shows it to user.
+    - URL to specific channel launches client, retrieves channel's augment from Augment Service and shows it to user.
-    Author uses Administration Interface to upload media for augments to Augment Server.
+    - Author uses Administration Interface to upload media for augments to Augment Service.
-    Author uses Administration Interface to register augments with Directory Server.
+    - Author uses Administration Interface to register channel with Directory Service.

-Client retrieves list of available augments from directory server (implemented)
+Client retrieves list of channels available at current GPS location from directory service (implemented)

-    Location information from the device used to determine which augments to list (implemented).
+    Location information from the device used to determine which channels to list (implemented).
     Retrieval done via http (implemented).
     Content encoded as JSON (implemented).

+Client searches for list of channels available at current GPS location from directory service (implemented)

+    Location information from the device used to determine which channels to list.
+    Searches can be done by channel name or author name.
+    Retrieval done via http (implemented).
+    Content encoded as JSON (implemented).

-Client shows list of available augments to user (implemented)
+Client shows list of available channels to user (implemented)

     Title (implemented).
     Author (implemented).
     Thumbnail (implemented).

-Client retrieves augment selected by user from Augment Server (implemented)
+Client retrieves augment of channel selected by user from Augment Service (implemented)

     Retrieval done via http (implemented).
     Content encoded as JSON (implemented).